Buying European Train Tickets

 Once in Europe, you can simply get tickets at the station, usually without much fuss, either on your day of travel or in advance (see my tips for buying tickets in European train stations).
-This is the best option if you’d prefer to keep your itinerary more spontaneous.
-You can even get tickets for trains in another country: For example, if your trip starts in Paris, you can buy your Berlin-to-Prague ticket at any Parisian train station (as any Parisian would).
+This is the best option if you'd prefer to keep your itinerary more spontaneous.
+You can even get tickets for trains in another country: For example, if your trip starts in Paris, you can buy your Berlin-to-Prague ticket at any Parisian train station.
 Tickets bought at train-station windows tend to be easier to change (or have refunded) than tickets bought online.

 In some cities you can avoid trekking to the train station by visiting a neighborhood travel agency or branch office of the national railroad.
-This convenience may come with an extra fee, but if the agency is easier for you to get to than the train station, buying tickets there can save lots of time and hassle (and travel agents may have more time and English-language skills than the people behind the train-station counter).
+This convenience may come with a fee, but if the agency is easier for you to get to than the train station, buying tickets there can save lots of time and hassle (and travel agents may have more time and English-language skills than the people behind the train-station counter).

 European train fares are based primarily on the distance traveled.
 Each country has its own "euros per kilometer" formula, though the type of train also affects the price (logically, slower trains are usually cheaper than faster ones).
 For faster classes of trains, however, many European rail companies have moved to a dynamic pricing system — similar to how airfares work — in which a fare can vary depending on demand, restrictions, and how early you purchase.

 The quickest way to get a rough idea of what you'd pay for any given train trip in Europe is to check my cost-estimate maps.

 Scoring Ticket Discounts

-If you’re buying point-to-point tickets, be aware of the ways you can qualify for a discount (whether buying through a national-railway website, or in person at the train station).
-For details, check this site’s country-specific rail pages for any countries you’re planning to visit.
+If you're buying point-to-point tickets, be aware of the ways you can qualify for a discount (whether buying through a national-railway website or in person).
+For details, check this site's country-specific rail pages for any countries you're planning to visit.